grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Actually, now that you mention it Shakes, I always thought that was weird myself.
 There has to be three-hundred cans in the galley, and all of them are perfect cylinders except for the salmon."

-"I wish all cans were shaped with a taper."
+"I wish all cans were tapered."
 Said Shakes.
 "Sometimes I knock a stack of cans over on the _Gnat_ and the regular ones will run off under some piece of equipment.
-Sometimes I never see them again.
-But the salmon roll around in a tight circle.
-I can pick them right up."
+I'm pretty sure there's some cans in the bottom of the boat that rolled there years ago and I never saw again.
+But the taper on the salmon cans makes 'em roll around in a tight circle.
+They stay roughly where they fall no matter what the boat is doing and I can pick them right up."

 "Maybe salmon manufacturers know mariners and submariners have a lot of salmon on board, and they shape them like that so our seagoing friends don't lose their precious cans in the corners of ships."